Constant improvement in quality and safety of radiology, radiotherapy and nuclear medicine through clinical audit

 d) identify potential for further coordinated EU action on quality and safety of radiology, radiotherapy and nuclear medicine.

-The updated Euratom legislation as outlined in the Basic Safety Standards (BSS) Directive 2013/59/Euratom, following on from an earlier directive, addresses the field of medical ionising radiation exposure and protection.
+The updated Euratom legislation as outlined in the Basic Safety Standards Directive (BSSD) 2013/59/Euratom, sets out the EU legal framework for protection of human health against the harmful effects of ionising radiation exposure.
+The BSSD addresses the field of medical ionising radiation exposure and protection, following on from an earlier Medical Exposure Directive (MED).
 The BSSD is broad ranging in its requirements and has major implications for European radiological, nuclear medicine and radiotherapy practice.

 - Setting out generic safety standards for protection against ionising radiation exposure

-- Emphasising the need for justification and optimisation of medical exposure
+- Strengthening the requirements for justification and optimisation of medical exposure

 - Introducing/strengthening patient information requirements

 - Reinforcing/strengthening the requirements for recording and reporting doses relating to radiological procedures, also including accidental or inadvertent exposures, and for the setting up of Diagnostic Reference Levels (DRLs)